top of page

 Everyday from 6:30 p.m. to 7:30 p.m.

-(Singing songs, readings from the Gospel of Sri Ramakrishna, and meditation and
+Reading from the Gospel of Sri Ramakrishna, meditation

-Please click the links on the mentioned day at the Pacific Standard Time
+Please click the links given below for the classes on the mentioned day at Pacific Standard Time

 Zoom - https://tinyurl.com/vedantaPdxZoom.